Sang-Buster/Portfolio-Terminal/README.md

 ## 🚀 Set-up

-Discord-Portfolio-Terminal requires the `yarn` package manager.
+Portfolio-Terminal requires the `yarn` package manager.
 You can install `yarn` [here](https://classic.yarnpkg.com/lang/en/docs/install/).

 Clone this repository to a location of your choice